smaclell/smaclell.github.io/_drafts/exterminator-5-thin-slices.md

 However, the more I looked at the other changes the better I felt.
 They had carefully and meticulously been doing many of the same things I had been trying to do, increase test coverage and improve the code.
-In fact there was one file where another developer and myself both had tried to improve the same monster method in roughly the same way.
+In fact there was one file where another developer and I both had tried to improve the same monster method in roughly the same way.

 We regrouped and adjusted the remaining reviews based on their new changes.